philippines69/carlcastroarchives/_posts/2022-08-30-revamped-my-resume-also-spongebob-music.md

 I've been relying on my cover letter rather than on my resume since I started; Now that I have one, will this help me score more gigs?
 (God I hope so)

-# In other breaking news, Spongebob music promotes relaxation in some parts of the brain; try it for yourself!
+# In other breaking news, Spongebob music promotes relaxation in some parts of the brain

 <iframe width="600" height="382" src="https://www.youtube.com/embed/dJJQTxiW0P8" title="Relaxing SpongeBob Jams for Sleeping/Studying" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>